 Find a few reputable sites that provide up-to-date information and how-to advice.
 My favorites include:

 Google’s Keyword Planner Tool allows you to input possible keywords and see general data about search traffic.
 You can also tailor your search to locations to find out what consumers are looking for in your area.
 Just keep in mind that while parts of the tool are feel, more in-depth information is available through Google’s paid platform.

 Another great free resource is your own website.
-Pay attention to what (and how) consumers are searching within your website and the most popular blogs.
+Pay attention to what (and how) consumers are searching within your website and the most popular blogs with Google Analytics and Google Search Console.
 This important information can help drive your content and keyword strategy.

 4. Think like a consumer

 Put yourself in your consumer’s shoes.
 How would you search for something – particularly a health-related topic.
 Chances are you’re not typing in general or vague terms into Google like “heart health” or “diabetes.”
 Long-tail search terms are more effective.
 This includes questions and phrases that help consumers zero in on exactly the information they want to find.

 For example, a consumer looking for advice on eating healthy isn’t necessarily going to search for “healthy diet.”
 This general keyword pulls too much information that makes it hard for consumers to find what they are looking for.
 Instead, try specific phrases such as:

 - How to eat more vegetables

 Be sure the keywords you’re selecting align with your organization’s content strategy.
 The strongest keyword isn’t any good if it’s not helping drive results for your organization and marketing plan.